From

 barely on the day I said my last goodbye.

+the change in the tone of her voice, I could almost see her stirred into action.
 I was politely told that my visa needs no stamping at the embassy.
 The paper I

 received from Kuwait